dmahfuzd70/Devops/Kubernates/Kubeadm Cluster Install.md

 ```
 ## On Worker Node
 ##### Join the cluster
-Use the output from below command in worker node to join with master.
+Use the output from __kubeadm token create__ command in previous step from the master server and run here.

-        kubeadm token create

 ## Verifying the cluster
 ##### Get Nodes status